Connections

 Workato can only access the same data the user authorizing the connection has access to.

-# Creating connections
+# Create connections

 There are two ways to connect apps in Workato: